mittalshivansh/MacEnvironmentDotFiles/README.md

 ## How to get started
 * Login in to your apple id to get the scripts and backup configs in icloud drive
 * first install xcode-select --install or download from https://developer.apple.com/download/more/ to download git tool etc.
-* run ./check_casks.sh to check all available brew formulae from https://formulae.brew.sh/
+* run chmod +x check_casks.sh and ./check_casks.sh to check all available brew formulae from https://formulae.brew.sh/
 * run sudo ./setup.sh, script should run with sudo access so that whole session gets sudo permissoion
 * when opening intellij ide's, give path to config files in this repo or cloud drive.
 * zsh history config : https://unix.stackexchange.com/questions/21008/sharing-or-synchronizing-history-between-zsh-and-bash, https://gist.github.com/matthewmccullough/787142